vidarr/ringbuffer/readme.md

 interface tests to verify the other implementation.
 Thus, no matter what you do, *keep interface tests separated from internal tests*.

-One slight drawback in here is the need to stay flexible we have to resort back to `void*` types.
-This is in general nasty: It disables one of the key advantages statically typed langueages provide over dynamically typed languages like Python: The ability to check *at compiletime*, thus *without runtime overhead*, avoid an entire class of programming errors.

-Unfortunately, in C `void*` cannot be avoided all the time.
-As always, there's always tradeoffs: Here we trade type safety for flexibility.
-Do this with care!

 /*0*/